-We have audited the financial statements of Squarepoint Capital LLP (the "Partnership") for the year ended 31 December 2021 which comprise the Statement of Comprehensive Income, the Statement of Financial Position, the Statement of Changes in Members' Capital, the Cash Flow Statement and the related notes 1 to 12 including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and International Accounting Standards in conformity with the requirements of the Companies Act 2006 as applied to limited liability partnerships.
+We have audited the financial statements of Squarepoint Capital LLP (the "Partnership") for the year ended 31 December 2022 which comprise the Statement of Comprehensive Income, the Statement of Financial Position, the Statement of Changes in Members' Capital, the Cash Flow Statement and the related notes 1 to 12 including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and UK adopted international accounting standards as applied to limited liability partnerships.